 You will need to visit the Finance Department located at 70 North First Street, phone number 408-866-2174.

-Registration will open to Campbell residents on Tuesday, March 20, 2018 @ 8:00am Open Registration begins Wednesday, March 21, 2018 @ 8:00am.
+Registration dates and schedules will be announced in March.
 Once Open Registration begins, registration is on-going until the camp fills up or the session begins.
 Camps do fill, so register early!

 For most camps, send your child with a lunch, bottle of water, and in play clothes with clothes toe shoes (no sandals).
 On water play or swim days, send them with their swim suit already on, and a towel (labeled).
 Label everything – lunch boxes, backpacks, sweatshirts, etc. Since each camp is different, please read the descriptions to find out more specifics.
 Reminders will be printed on your receipt once you sign up.
 Additionally, day camps will send your child home on Mondays with a calendar listing the week’s activities and other needed items.
 We ask campers to leave any items of value at home, such as toys and electronics.
 Campbell Recreation is not responsible for lost or stolen items.